-Service Details Fee Paid To Home Study \$2,500 hird Installment of Professional Services Fee Due at time of the first home study visit \$2,500 Spence-Chapin Professional Services Fees \$15,500 First Installment of Professional Services Fees Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Required pre-adoption training during home study process in addition to adoption service planning \$4,500 Spence-Chapin Fourth Installment of Professional Services Fees Due at time of dossier submission \$3,000 Spence-Chapin ifth Installment of Professional Services Fee Due at time of acceptance of referral an additional \$500 is due within this installment fee and is accounted for under 'Post- Adoption Reporting/Visits' \$5,500 Spence-Chapin Post-Placement and Post-Adoption Reports \$500 Post-Adoption Reporting/Visits In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
-Spence-Chapin solely charges for this initial 2-4 week homecoming visit, and all subsequent post adoption visits/reports required by country of origin are provided by Spence-Chapin at no cost to family this fee is paid concurrent and within Installment Five of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,099-\$4,999 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$500 Third Party Training Course Immigration Documentation: USCIS Filing (I- 800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
-As of March 2017: the filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I-800A Supplement 3 Extension Paperwork Paid to USCIS upon submission of any and all I- 800A Extensions.
-As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometric for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply \$0-\$640 Third Party - USCIS (US Citizenship and Immigration Services) Psychological Evaluation Paid to psychologist when preparing dossier.
-Fee varies based upon the provider and may be covered by family's medical insurance \$0-\$1,500 Third Party - Indepdendent Psychologist Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party
+Service Details Fee Paid To Home Study \$2,500 Third Installment of Professional Services Fee Due at time of the first home study visit \$2,500 Spence-Chapin Professional Services Fees \$15,500 First Installment of Professional Services Fees Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of this First Installment Fee is forwarded from Spence-Chapin to IAAME for oversight and monitoring Second Installment of Professional Services Fee Due at completion of Spence-Chapin facilitated trainings \$4,500 Spence-Chapin Fourth Installment of Professional Services Fees Due at time of dossier submission \$3,000 Spence-Chapin Fifth Installment of Professional Services Fee Due at time of acceptance of referral \$5,500 Spence-Chapin Post-Placement and Post-Adoption Reports \$500 Post-Adoption Reporting/Visits In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
+Spence-Chapin solely charges for this initial 2-4 week homecoming visit; all subsequent post adoption visits/reports required by country of origin are provided by Spence-Chapin at no cost to family this fee is paid concurrent to Installment Five of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,407-\$5,352 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$500 Third Party Training Course Immigration Documentation: USCIS Filings (I-800A, Supplement 3 Extension as needed, and I-800) and Fingerprinting; Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
+The filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant and additional adult household members is \$85.
+The 1st Supplement 3 extension is no-fee.
+Subsequent Supplement 3 Extension Filings are \$385 each.
+No fee for filing 1800 for single child or biological siblings; \$775 for additional 1800 filing for non-sibling.
+Additional USCIS fees may apply. \$860-\$1,715 Third Party - USCIS (US Citizenship and Immigration Services) Psychological Evaluation Paid to psychologist when preparing dossier.
+Fee varies based upon the provider and may be covered by family's medical insurance \$0-\$1,500 Third Party - Indepdendent Psychologist Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party Immigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$1,037 [+] Third Parties - Registrar, Passport Office, U.S. Consulate Translation & Document Expenses \$4,250-\$4,650